gautier-collab/MIT-6.00.1x---Problem-set-1/README.md

 Problem 3:
 That program prints the longest substring of s in which the letters occur in alphabetical order.
 In the case of ties, it prints the first substring. s must be a string of lower case characters.

-For each problem solution, open the corresponding problem repository in your UNIX terminal and run the following command: sudo docker build -t mit-python-problem-1 . && echo -e "\n\n" && sudo docker run -i -t mit-python-problem-1
+For each problem solution, open the corresponding problem directory in your UNIX terminal and run the following command: sudo docker build -t mit-python-problem-1 . && echo -e "\n\n" && sudo docker run -i -t mit-python-problem-1